 3. Changing out artwork for the seasons is another idea.

 4. And finally, changing your space-plan is a quick, easy & FREE update to the room!

 I hope you enjoyed these Family Room Decorating Ideas!
-Which family room decorating tips did you enjoy the most?
-Are you planning any updates?
+Which decorating ideas for family rooms did you enjoy the most?
+Are you planning any family room decorating updates?